How well LLM-based test generation techniques perform with newer LLM versions?

 \section{Introduction}

-Recent advances in AI brought by the release of powerful Large Language Models (LLMs) have revolutionized the way Software Engineering tasks are handled.
-While LLMs are currently being used for code generation, vulnerability detection and program repair~\cite{LLMsurvey}, several recent LLM-based tools and applications have been proposed for the automatic test generation process~\cite{foster:mutation, mhetal:fse24-llm, chattester/10.1145/3660783, WangL0J24, WangHCLWW2024}.

-Although suboptimal LLM performance (such as hallucination), the effectiveness and efficiency of these LLM-based test generation techniques was greatly improved by combining effective prompting strategies (such as Chain of Thought and Self-Consistency) \cite{abs-2201-11903, 0002WSLCNCZ23} and retrieval augmentation (RAG) \cite{gao2023retrieval}, with traditional Software Engineering strategies, e.g., code coverage~\cite{abs-2403-16218} and symbolic execution~\cite{10.1145/3643769}.
+Recent advances in AI, driven by powerful Large Language Models (LLMs), have revolutionized Software Engineering tasks, including code generation, vulnerability detection, program repair~\cite{LLMsurvey}, and more recently, automatic test generation~\cite{foster:mutation, mhetal:fse24-llm, chattester/10.1145/3660783, WangL0J24, WangHCLWW2024}.
+Despite suboptimal LLM performance (e.g., hallucination), the effectiveness of LLM-based test generation techniques has been significantly improved by combining advanced prompting strategies (e.g., Chain-of-Thought and Self-Consistency) \cite{abs-2201-11903, 0002WSLCNCZ23} and retrieval augmentation~\cite{gao2023retrieval} with traditional software engineering techniques, such as code coverage~\cite{abs-2403-16218} and symbolic execution~\cite{10.1145/3643769}.

 All these techniques were effective to mitigate the limitations of LLMs at that time, mainly GPT 3.5.
-Considering that recent LLMs have improved their reasoning skills, adaptability to various tasks (Mixture-of-Experts) and increased computational efficiency, we wonder whether the existing LLM-Based test generation techniques remain effective or rather become obsolete, and just by using simple prompting the LLM can produce quality test suites.
+Considering that recent LLMs have improved their reasoning skills, adaptability to various tasks (Mixture-of-Experts) and increased computational efficiency, we raise the question whether the existing LLM-Based test generation techniques remain effective or rather become obsolete, and just by using simple prompting the LLM can produce quality test suites.